 Tuck your chin down, then slowly raise it upward.
 Then swivel your head over one shoulder, then the other.

-- For more tips, see: How to Avoid Text Neck Overuse Syndrome
+- For more tips, see: Text Neck Treatment and Prevention

 In addition to text neck, Pokémon Go players are in danger of tripping and falling by walking while looking their phones.
 Don’t get so wrapped up in the game that you’re not watching where you’re going, especially on busy streets or sidewalks.